 The original volunteers set the standard for the Cliburn volunteer–one who is dedicated, generous, and selfless.
 They provide the vital energy and support that sets the Van Cliburn International Piano Competition apart from all the others.

 The Cliburn is forever grateful for the support of each effort, and it is with deep appreciation and unending gratitude that we salute all of our Cliburn volunteers.
 Volunteers are what make the Cliburn unique.
-Contact Kay Howell, volunteer coordinator, at firstname.lastname@example.org for information on information on volunteering.
+Contact Kay Howell, volunteer coordinator, at firstname.lastname@example.org for information on volunteering.